 KS: How does the manufacturing process work?

 HS: It’s a long process, even if it doesn’t look it!
 After hours of drawing, scanning and rendering on Photoshop, the files are ready for print.
 The designs have been outsourced to printing press companies in the past but we’ve since begun printing the artwork ourselves so that we have full control over the outcome of the items.

 KS: Outside of Anchor and Rose, what are your interests?

 HS: I enjoy a lot of other things whenever there’s time for it!
 As the brand is individually-run by me, there is always something to do.
 Managing the art, social media accounts and website takes a fair amount of time.

 I do however enjoy playing football.
-I also love spending my time tinkering with DIY projects, designing for other businesses as a freelance designer, and releasing some steam by going on my motocross bikes and quads.
+I also love spending my time tinkering with DIY projects, can u buy viagra over the counter in the uk designing for other businesses as a freelance designer, and releasing some steam by going on my motocross bikes and quads.

 KS: I saw your offer of one-off tattoo designs on Twitter – tell us more.

 HS: I’ve been designing for a while now and have taken Anchor Rose London to a few tattoo conventions in Manchester and London.
 A lot of people have asked if we design tattoos but the answer was always no… until now!
 I’m offering the chance for individuals to have unique tattoos designed in whatever style they’d like.
 As I’ve just begun offering this service, the price is low (hint, hint)!

 I guess I’m not just designing tattoos.
 I’m offering to design anything!
 You name it, I’ll draw it.

 HS: A lot of people are surprised when I tell them that I actually don’t have any tattoos.
 I may do in the future but at the moment, my tattoo ideas usually end up on a t-shirt for others to wear!